turingschool/lesson_plans/ruby_02-web_applications_with_ruby/rest_routing_and_controllers_in_rails.markdown

 (Why PATCH and PUT?
 Read more about it on the Rails Weblog [here](http://weblog.rubyonrails.org/2012/2/26/edge-rails-patch-is-the-new-primary-http-method-for-updates/).)

+Questions:

-What actions (methods) would we need in our `tasks`_controller in order to handle all of these routes?
+* What actions (methods) would we need in our `tasks`_controller in order to handle all of these routes?

-Which actions would render a form and which actions would redirect?
+* Which actions would render a form and which actions would redirect?
 (Think of TaskManager in Sinatra)